Chandana-Pingili/Identify_Courses/README.md

 ## 💡 Tools & Technologies

-- Selenium / Playwright for browser automation
+- Selenium for browser automation
-- Python for scripting
+- Testng for assertions
-- GitHub for version control
+- POM for code readability and reusability
-- Markdown for documentation
+- ApachePOI for handling data in excel file(.xlsx).

 ---